dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 - **$d_{31}$** is the piezoelectric coupling coefficient.
 -->

 In regards to order and classifications, the above PDE is a fourth order, hyperbolic PDE.
-Note, the PDE is characterized as a hyperbolic function since the beam expresses vibrational behavior which can be analyzed using the wave equation, which is a hyperbolic PDE [https://www.sciencedirect.com/science/article/abs/pii/0022460X91904015].
+Note, the PDE is characterized as a hyperbolic function since the beam expresses vibrational behavior that can be analyzed using the wave equation (a hyperbolic PDE) [https://www.sciencedirect.com/science/article/abs/pii/0022460X91904015].

 ### Classifications of boundary conditions (BCs) for continuous systems